mt-empty/potentialSubsBot/Readme.md

 ## Example

 ### First result of the week.
-Top Potential Subreddits: r/starship17 with 255, r/lumberjackingoff with 228 and r/Uyhgur with 94 upvotes
+Top Potential Subreddits: r/starship17 with 255, r/Uyhgur with 94 and r/unexpectedDFW with 69 upvotes

 #### Potential Subreddits found today